kestal/univers/Characters/Jebus.md

 From an early age, Jebus was interested in the [dwarf](/Species/Dwarves.md)'s culture and social organisation.
 Their relatively peacefulness and unity made him want the same for his people.
 After reaching [Continent II](/Geography/Continent II.md) and growing to rule [Kestalis](/Geography/City of Kestalis.md), he tried to get [dwarves](/Species/Dwarves.md) to cross the sea and establish a [dwarf]() community.
-Some ships were sent, but to no avail; the [dwarves](/Species/Dwarves.md) seeing being afraid of crossing the sea, being away from their peers and most of all, seeing no need to do that.
+Some ships were sent, but to no avail; the [dwarves](/Species/Dwarves.md) being afraid of crossing the sea and away from their peers and most of all, seeing no need to do that.